Enclavely/tailor/readme.txt

 Adding your own custom elements or functionality is easy.

-To learn more about how to create your own extensions, check out our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending), [Portfolio](https://wordpress.org/plugins/tailor-portfolio/) and [WooCommerce](https://wordpress.org/plugins/tailor-woocommerce/) extensions to learn more about what's possible.
+To learn more about how to create your own extensions, check out our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending).
+The [Portfolio](https://wordpress.org/plugins/tailor-portfolio/) and [WooCommerce](https://wordpress.org/plugins/tailor-woocommerce/) extensions are examples of what's possible.

 = Works with any theme =